sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 loosely taken to describe a system that naturally evolves to a state that is barely stable and such that the instabilities are described by a power law.
-In practice, *self-organized criticality* is often taken to mean *like the sandpile model on a grid-graph*.
+In practice, *self-organized criticality* is often taken to mean *like the sandpile model on a grid graph*.
 The grid graph is just a grid with an extra sink vertex.
 The vertices on the interior of each side have one edge to the sink, and the corner vertices have an edge of weight `2`.
 Thus, every nonsink vertex has out-degree `4`.

-Imagine repeatedly dropping grains of sand on and empty grid graph, allowing the sandpile to stabilize in between.
+Imagine repeatedly dropping grains of sand on an empty grid graph, allowing the sandpile to stabilize in between.
 At first there is little activity, but as time goes on, the size and extent of the avalanche caused by a single grain of sand becomes hard to predict.
 Computer experiments---I do not think there